AshleyYakeley/Truth/mkdocs/docs/types.md

 Closed entity types can be declared with the `closedtype` keyword.
 The declaration specifies the constructors of the type.
+They are similar to data types, but each constructor has an anchor, and field types are all subtypes of `Entity`.

 Each constructor has a name, a list of zero or more types (each a subtype of `Entity`), and an anchor.